Iraq Regions

 Ba'bera

-Badiya: In Takrit
+Badiya: A town near Takrit

 Badusho